AV306/AV306/README.md

 ## Hello!

-I'm a student from Singapore 🇸🇬 who codes and draws sometimes!
+I'm a student and furry programmer from Singapore 🇸🇬 who codes and draws sometimes!

-I go by the name "Blender" or some variation of "AV3_08" (depending on availability) on most sites.
+I go by the name "Blender" or "diblenderbenzene" (or less commonly, "AV3_08", "AV306", or some variation depending on availability) on most sites.

 <!--
-I'm also a furry, no hate pls, I'm just a guy who likes drawing anthropomorphic animals ;w;

-While I'm at it, have some info on my characters!
+Have some info on my characters!
-  > Blender (my sona) - quiet orange tabby cat, loves science (physics in particular), programming and engineering (especially all 3 together in a project).
-A bit socially awkward.
+  > Blender (my main sona) - Quiet orange tabby cat, loves science (physics in particular), programming and engineering (especially all 3 together in a project).
+Socially awkward.
 Clumsy.
-  > Tachyon - Extroverted gray/aqua/orange protogen, flies planes.
-Blender's close friend
+  > Tachyon (my pfp)- Extroverted, athletic gray/aqua/orange protogen, flies planes.
+Blender's close friend!
-  > Dicot - green fox, botanist, also Blender's and Tachyon's friend (of course).
-His "design" came from a bunch of doodles on my bio notes
+  > Dicot - Green fox, botanist, also Blender's and Tachyon's friend (of course).
+His "design" came from a bunch of doodles on my bio notes.
+  > Kyra - Fluffy heterochromatic (amber/dark purple) blue/purple dragon, data analyst / information hoarder.
+Likes flying.
+Can't quite breathe fire due to an injury, but occasionally makes little jets of flame when she sneezes.
 -->

 <!--